 Lorri Horn, born and raised in California, has been working with kids all her life.
 She has a Masters of Arts in Education, a Bachelors of Arts in English, a California State teaching credential, and has been Nationally Board Certified in Secondary Education.
 Lorri taught English and journalism at Santa Monica High School for 15 years.
 She also served as English department chair and Teacher Leader for six years, was a mentor teacher, and taught UCLA California Literature Project.

 Lorri’s background as a career schoolteacher and instructional leader make her especially qualified to help you with your educational needs.
-She tutors students in English (Language Arts) and writing.
-She also tutors students in all subjects by focusing on their executive functioning skills and organization.
+She homeschools and tutors students in English (Language Arts), critical reading, and writing.
+She also works with elementary school through college-aged students who need assistance with executive functioning in all content areas.
 When she’s not tutoring other people’s children, or wrangling her own child to do his homework, she writes books.

 A Bit About the Executive Functioning Work I Do With Students: